AucklandHCI/ALM-deprecated/README.md

 ##Installation

-1. Install Software:
+1. Install Software
-First you need to install:
 	- Scala: http://scala-lang.org
 	- IntelliJ (at least version 14): http://www.jetbrains.com/idea/
 	- Scala plugin for IntelliJ: In IntelliJ choose File -> Settings -> Plugins -> Browse repositories -> Search for "scala"... and install.

-2. Open the PDStore project in IntelliJ
+2. Open the PDStore project in IntelliJ.
 Do not "import" it, this won't work -- just open its folder (File -> Open).

 3. Register JDK: